-In this section we demonstrate the direct implementation of the QSP algorithm evolution using AIM.
+To summarize, in this section, we demonstrated the direct analogy of the QSP technique evolution using AIM.
 The execution time of the operations is determined by the LZSM probability in Eq.~(\ref{mod_prob}), which corresponds to the rotation angle around the $x$-axis on the Bloch sphere and the chosen amplitude of the driving signal $A$.
-Notably, for specific values of the LZSM probability $\mathcal{P} = 0$, the operation time $T_\text{cos}=2\pi/\omega$, see Eq.~\eqref{Driving_Frequency}. diverges to infinity.
-The next section is devoted to a way how to resolve this problem.
+Notably, for specific values of the LZSM probability $\mathcal{P} = 0$, the operation time $T_\text{cos}=2\pi/\omega$, see Eq.~\eqref{Driving_Frequency} diverges to infinity.
+The next section is devoted to a way to resolve this problem.